|

 Photograph Collection, 1905-1930

-8 b&w copy prints
+8 B/W copy prints

 SWCPC 323

-Collection inlcudes images of storm damage to a beachfront resort.
-Bulks
+images of storm damage to a beachfront resort.
+Louis Lee Farr, III was born June

-served in Europe during World War II and received the Bronze Star.
-Farr worked for the
+received the Bronze Star.
+Farr worked for the Sawyer Cattle Company of Texas,

-Sawyer Cattle Company of Texas, and managed ranches in New Mexico and Texas until the
+and managed ranches in New Mexico and Texas until the 1970s when he became a

-1970s when he became a broker with Connaly-Farr Real Estate in Austin, Texas.
+broker with Connaly-Farr Real Estate in Austin, Texas.

 Farwell-Parmer County, Texas